Driesdenijs/es-assignment/README.md

 # Deliverables:
-The code of your implementation should be send witha Pull Request to this repository.
+The code of your implementation should be sent with a Pull Request to this repository.
 Along with a readme.

 # Evaluation is based on
-- Implementation of the excecise.
+- Implementation of the exercise.
 - Language used.
 - General coding skills
 - extras.